 The answer to this question is different for each individual.
 How much you can afford to spend on a home depends heavily on your income, expenses, and the mortgage programs you qualify for.
 If you’re wondering if it’s time to stop renting and buy a home and you are curious as to whether or not you can afford a home, we recommend meeting with a Mortgage Loan Originator.
 They can help you to learn about your options and will work with you to determine how much you can reasonably spend on a home after evaluating your unique situation.

 With some loan programs, a down payment is absolutely necessary.
 Some programs like VA Mortgages and USDA Mortgages allow 100% financing.
 Outside of specific 100% financing programs, a down payment will be required.
+The good news is, however, that many mortgages no longer require you to put 20% down, making down payments much more manageable for most first time home buyers.

 If you are short on funds, some programs allow you to use a “gift” for a down payment.
 There are rules regarding how gifted funds can be used, so it’s best to speak with a Licensed Mortgage Loan Originator before you try gifting the funds.
 Gifts are normally from a family member but there are exceptions.